jchu60/docs.archit.us/docs/internal/auto-responses/index.md

 Have priority be a function of mode and author (admin or not)

+- This is irrelevant if collisions are impossible

 ### UI Context view

 Include info about previous conflicts & previous triggers (integration with logs)

 ### Command Conflicting

-Include alert on website; link to commands that were overshadowed by the current command (directed graph).
+~~Include alert on website; link to commands that were overshadowed by the current command (directed graph).
 Can't use attribute on auto response object.
-Consider using another table?
+Consider using another table?~~

+Check for collisions when trigger regex is generated? [potential resource](https://qntm.org/greenery).
+This option might require a limit on responses per guild depending on how expensive it is to check.

 **Todo: determine this**